3. Physics Simulator Setup

 Possible ERROR: colliding adjacent meshes

 If certain actuators do not move at all despite the control value sent, it could be colliding with another link.
 Enable "Contact Point" visualization as well as "Convex Hull" visualization.
 Look for a cylinder as you command the joint, which indicates a collision.
+Setting "Label" to "Contact" under "Rendering" will also show the names of the geoms that are under collision.

-There are two ways to resolve this
+There are two ways to resolve collisions:

 1. via exclude (body to body) tag